-- We've provided links for funds listed within each section, which provides pre-contractual sustainability disclosure information for these funds. - If you have difficulty opening the links listed, or finding information on the fund you are looking for, then please email us at prudentialinternational@prudential.co.uk. - The environmental or social characteristics of this product will only be met where the product invests in at least one of the funds listed, or investment options, for the holding period of the product.
-The recommended holding period for this product is 10 years. - We've included further explanations, covering a number of useful terms, at the end of this document.
+- We've provided links for funds listed within each section, which provides periodic disclosures for these funds. - If you have difficulty opening the links listed, or finding information on the fund you are looking for, then please email us at prudentialinternational@prudential.co.uk - The environmental or social characteristics of this product will only be met where the product invests in at least one of the funds listed, or investment options, for the holding period of the product. - We've included further explanations, covering a number of useful terms, at the end of this document.

-Please speak to your financial adviser for the full fund range and for further information.
+Please speak to your financial adviser for further information.